Metastability in a continuous mean-field model at low temperature and strong interaction: Introduction

-We conclude this introduction with a short remark on the historical background of metastability results in high-dimensional diffusion models.
+We now provide some remarks on the historical background on metastability results in high-dimensional diffusion models.
 In the papers \cite{Barret}, \cite{BBovM}, \cite{BGesuN}, and \cite{BerglundGentz}, Kramers' law has been shown for systems of $ N $ nearest-neighbour interacting stochastic differential equations in low temperature.
 These models are considered as $ N $-dimensional approximations of stochastic partial differential equations.
 A similar setting was studied in \cite{BerglundFernandezGentz}, where, instead of the potential-theoretic approach, the so-called \emph{path-wise approach to metastability} was used.
-This approach, initiated in \cite{MR749840}, is motivated by the \emph{Freidlin-Wentzell theory}, and is based on large deviation estimates.
-We refer to the monograph \cite{MR2123364} for a comprehensive introduction to this approach.
+This approach, initiated in \cite{CGOV84}, first focused on the asymptotic exponential distribution of the transition time to the (other) equilibrium state, and then developed itself upon the \emph{Freidlin-Wentzell theory}.
 In this approach, the asymptotic behaviour of the average transition time is computed up to logarithmic equivalence.
+We refer to the monograph \cite{OV04} for a comprehensive introduction to this approach.

-For mean-field interacting systems in the high-temperature regime (i.e.\ for exactly the same setting as in Chapter \ref{ChapRoughEstimates} in this paper), the asymptotic behaviour, up to logarithmic equivalence, of the average transition time has been stated without proof in \cite[Theorem 4]{dawgaetunneling}.
-The rough estimates from Chapter \ref{ChapRoughEstimates} provide a slightly improved version of this conjecture under different initial conditions (see Section \ref{SecRoughResult} for more details).
+For \emph{high-dimensional mean-field interacting systems in the high-temperature regime} (i.e.\ for the setting of Chapter \ref{ChapRoughEstimates} in this paper), the asymptotic behaviour, up to logarithmic equivalence, of the average transition time has been stated without proof in \cite[Theorem 4]{dawgaetunneling}.
+The rough estimates from Chapter \ref{ChapRoughEstimates} provide a slightly improved version of this conjecture under different initial conditions.
+We explain the relation between the results of Chapter \ref{ChapRoughEstimates} and the conjecture formulated in \cite[Theorem 4]{dawgaetunneling} in greater detail below Theorem \ref{ThmIntroEKF} in Section \ref{SecRoughResult}.
+Up to the authors' best knowledge, besides Chapter \ref{ChapRoughEstimates} of this paper, the only other result which is aimed to verify the conjecture formulated in \cite[Theorem 4]{dawgaetunneling} is given in \cite{GvalaniSchlichting2020}.
+In this paper the system of Chapter \ref{ChapRoughEstimates} is considered but with more general interaction and by restricting the stochastic differential equations \eqref{EqIntroSpinSystem} to a finite torus.
+The main result in \cite{GvalaniSchlichting2020} is an estimate on the probability that a transition between the two metastable states occurs in a time interval which is independent of $ N $; see \cite[Theorem 1.4]{GvalaniSchlichting2020} for more details.
+The latter result provides a lower bound for the average transition time in the conjecture formulated in \cite[Theorem 4]{dawgaetunneling} for the case that the stochastic differential equations are restricted to the torus.